orbeon/orbeon-forms-doc/xml-platform/controller/authorization-of-pages-and-services.md

   name="service-public-methods"
   value="GET HEAD"/>
 ```

+__WARNING: Changing those defaults can introduce serious security risks.
+Please understand the impact that doing so might have.__

 On a per-controller basis, the `<controller>` element supports two attributes, `page-public-methods` and `service-public-methods`.
 These override the global properties: